lcdb/lcdb-wf/docs/index.rst

 Unified approach to reference genomes
 -------------------------------------
-The references workflow defines the genome files for the organisms used in the experiement.
+The references workflow defines the genome files for the organisms used in the experiment.
 It it is shared by RNA-seq and ChIP-seq and is driven by a config file that specifies URLs for FASTA and GTF files.
 Set it up once for a site to get lots of genomes you can use for running `fastq_screen`, and easily include arbitrary other genomes.
 They can then be automatically included